Doctor of Physical Therapy

 Integrated Curriculum

 The curriculum of the DPT Program is highly integrated and built on the idea that if we teach physical therapy in a manner it is practiced, individuals will be better prepared to enter clinical practice in the future.
 We intentionally have designed our courses to mimic clinical practice, starting with the basics of communication and advancing through the components of physical therapy practice as practitioners do, learning about billing, scheduling, diagnosis, examination, and intervention, in the order and manner in which we would expect each to occur in clinical practice.
 We also connect the foundational movement sciences with the examination of the movement system to enhance student appreciation and understanding of the fundamentals of our profession.
-The fundamentals of a liberal arts education are integrated to develop critical thinking, problem solving, strong communication skills, self-reflection, and a greater appreciation for the lived experiences of every individual they encounter.
-The integrated curriculum is divided into three phases: Foundational content, Clinical Practice, and Advanced Clinical Practice.
-Across these 3 phases, the curriculum is built on a series of 10 sequence of courses.
+The fundamentals of a liberal arts education are integrated to develop critical thinking, problem-solving, strong communication skills, ethical decision-making, self-reflection, and a greater appreciation for the lived experiences of every individual they encounter.
+The integrated curriculum is divided into three phases: Foundational knowledge and skills, Clinical Practice, and Advanced Clinical Practice.
+Across these 3 phases, the curriculum is built on a series of 10 sequences of courses.

 Curricular Threads